stringparser/node-whech/readme.md

 _arguments_
  - `spec` type string|object, when string becomens `spec.name`
- - `callback` function to called with the last error if there was one
+ - `callback` function to call with the last error if there was one

 Errors are attached to `spec` properties instead of throwing.